BastiTee/pype-cli/README.md

 This project is currently a proof of concept.

+- [ ] Extend documentation of template pype
 - [ ] Validate config.json before using it
 - [ ] Transfer bash completion fixes etc to post-install step or similar
 - [ ] Improve config file resolving to envvar->homefile->currdir->default